Study in the USA

 Hiram College is prestigious, dynamic, engaging and friendly.

 In our academic community, we know more than your name.
-We know your interests, your passions and your dreams for the future.
-Our focus is personalized, undergraduate education to help you achieve your goals.
+We care about your interests, your passions and your dreams for the future.
+Our focus is a personalized, undergraduate education that will help you achieve your goals in a complex and changing global environment.

-Hiram alumni pursue graduate study, and live and work anywhere in the world.
-They have confidence that comes from knowledge and experience gained while earning a university degree from an internationally respected liberal arts institution.
+Hiram alumni pursue graduate study, and live and work worldwide.
+They have confidence that comes from integrated knowledge and experience gained while earning a university degree from an internationally respected liberal arts institution.

 Hiram Ranks